Building a Statically Generated Personal Website Using GatsbyJS

 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Nam aliquam sem et tortor consequat id porta.

-Try it out
+Try it Out

 I hope you enjoyed this article and found it to be worthwhile.
-You can check out all of my projects on Github and don’t hesitate to reach out to me on Twitter!
+You can check out all of my projects on GitHub and don’t hesitate to reach out to me on Twitter!